How to Celebrate the Holidays in St. Louis and Saint Charles, Missouri

 Their personalities are completely different, but the historic riverside town of St. Charles and the major metro of nearby St. Louis both offer plenty of ways to celebrate the holidays.
 Each event has COVID-19 protocols this year such as timed-ticket entry and mask requirements; check websites for details.
 The pandemic situation evolves daily; check here for the state's latest information.

-St. Charles Christmas Traditions, in its 46th year, opens November 27 and runs Wednesdays through Sundays until December 24.
+St. Charles Christmas Traditions, in its 46th year, opened November 27 and runs Wednesdays through Sundays until December 24.
 While some pandemic modifications have been made, visitors can still expect Victorian carolers, shopping and dining along historic Main Street, storytelling and holiday lights.
-Watch Santa parades at noon on opening day and then on weekends.

 Garden Glow at the Missouri Botanical Gardens runs November 11-January 2, 2021.
 A million lights twinkle and flash around the garden, illuminating landmarks like the greenhouse geodesic dome and water features.
 Look for hot chocolate, s’mores and other snacks to purchase along the Garden Glow path; a small-plates menu is sold on select nights at Café Flora.
 Advanced-sale timed tickets required.